NzSN/Submarine/doc/DesignDoc.md

 Core offer basic functionality about network related works, message request and etc.

-Encryptor and Transport's responsibilities are encrypt and transfer messages or receive and decrypt messages.
+Encryptor and Connector's responsibilities are encrypt and transfer messages or receive and decrypt messages.